dwoodshc/shortcut-search-app/README.md

 ### First-Time Setup
 1. Launch the application using `npm run dev`
+2. The Setup Wizard will automatically appear on first launch
+3. Follow the 4-step guided setup:
-2. Enter your Shortcut API token when prompted (or configure manually in .env)
+   - Step 1: Enter your Shortcut API token
-3. Set your Shortcut workspace URL
+   - Step 2: Set your Shortcut workspace URL
-4. Select a workflow from your workspace
+   - Step 3: Select a workflow from your workspace
-5. Configure epics to track using the "Edit Epic List" option
+   - Step 4: Configure epics to track with team members
+4. All settings are saved to browser localStorage automatically

 ### Daily Use
 1. Click "Search Epics" to load data for configured epics